 - tour manager.

 Portfolio careers are common in the music business.
 This means having several streams of income at the same time, often combining jobs with freelance work.
 For example, session musicians could also make money as music teachers, and with the right knowledge and experience DJs and recording engineers can move into music production.
 Concert promoters can move into marketing and PR roles.
+Read more about putting together a creative portfolio.

-Voluntary experience can be incredibly beneficial.
+Any volunteering experience can be incredibly beneficial.
 If you'd like to get into teaching, volunteer at a school or youth club and teach young people how to play an instrument.
 If you dream of becoming a DJ, create your own set and volunteer at local club nights.
-For more general experience look into volunteering at music festivals, get a part-time job in a record shop or start your own music blog.
+For more general experience, look into volunteering at music festivals, get a part-time job in a record shop or start your own music blog.
 Do your research to find out if there are any music-related events happening in your community at which you could lend a hand.

 Internships and voluntary work are an excellent way to develop your knowledge and skills, learn about the industry and make useful contacts.
 Including it on your CV shows employers that you're passionate, resourceful, committed and able to use your initiative.